 The language you select here will be the language your bot message and actions are displayed in.
-However, when a visitor sends a message, keep in mind that for languages other than English, the bots tool cannot extract all date/time expressions, and cannot fully extract names, number ranges, or iterations of yes or no.
+For messages sent by visitors in languages other than English, the bots tool cannot extract all date/time expressions, and cannot fully extract names, number ranges, or iterations of yes or no.

 - In your HubSpot account, navigate to Conversations > Bots.

-- Click the name of the bot you want to analyze.
+- Click the name of the bot to analyze.

 - In the bots editor, click the Performance tab.